madeinouweland/text-writer/README.md

 - An online HTML/Javascript editor that works cross browser, cross platform
 - Connects to your dropbox.
 Your data is **your data**.
 You can find it on your hard drive.
 - No modal dialogs.
 Not now.
 Not ever.
+- Free to use, source available for you to see (or fork) here at github.
 - Works a bit like a journal.
 Everything you write during the 4th of july 2018 will be **automatically** saved in a text file called 2018-07-04.txt